iki-wgt/anonymized_data_evaluation_and_training_pipeline/README.md

 ⚠ Configure our path to the used data (images and annotation) within the file given through this path.

-Model parameter for the training of YOLO can be set in the bash script or in command line when calling ```train.py``` directly. currently supported parametrs are (for description see [parameter description of Ultralytics](https://docs.ultralytics.com/modes/train/#train-settings)):
+Model parameter for the training of YOLO can be set in the bash script or in command line when calling ```train.py``` directly.
+Currently supported parametrs are (description at [parameter description of Ultralytics](https://docs.ultralytics.com/modes/train/#train-settings)):
 - epochs
 - batch size
 - img size